dbsystel/practical-csa/README.md

-# CSA Implementation
+# Practical Connection Scan Algorithm Implementation

-This is a implementation of a modified Connection Scan Algorithm.
+This is a high level implementation of the Connection Scan Algorithm.
 Modifications are made to fit special requirements for timetable information systems at [Deutsche Bahn](http://deutschebahn.com).
+Goal of this implementation is to find out about difficulties when applying the algorithm to real world problems and requirements and to provide a publicly available working example.

 ## About the algorithm